USEPA/CMAQ/UTIL/jproc/README.md

 [Chapter 5](../../DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
 Follow the steps outlined in Chapter 5 (summarized below) to compile new versions of JPROC:

 1. Compile Bldmake, the CMAQ source code and compilation management program.
 This needs to be done only once—the first time CMAQ is installed.
--   Cnfigure the JPROC build script to use the config_cmaq.csh script, which points to the available I/O API and netCDF libraries.
+2. Configure the JPROC build script to use the config_cmaq.csh script, which points to the available I/O API and netCDF libraries.
--   Configure the JPROC build script for your application by setting the compilation configuration variables described above.
+3. Configure the JPROC build script for your application by setting the compilation configuration variables described above.
--   Invoke the build script to create an executable:
+4. Invoke the build script to create an executable:

 ```
 cd $CMAQ_HOME/UTIL/jproc/scripts